 The award winning Lewiston Civic Theatre has been housed in a historic sandstone Methodist Church since 1972 and is now called the Anne Bollinger Performing Arts Center.
 Our new home was named after renowned opera singer Anne Bollinger, a Lewiston native whose golden voice once filled such great stages as Carnegie Hall, the Hamburg Opera House, and, of course, our own.

-Activities: This non profit group produces five to seven shows during its season which runs from September to June.
-Each summer a Children’s Workshop is conducted.
+Activities: This non profit group produces five to seven main stage shows during its season which runs from September to June.
+Each summer a Children’s Workshop is conducted along with classes through our Acting Out Youth Program.

 Box Office Hours: